Queering Architecture? convenors Naomi Stead and Nicole Kalms explore the themes and questions around their upcoming XYX Lab event.

-The research funding that led to Parlour is now finished, but there is still much work to do.
-We'd appreciate your input as we consider how to fund ongoing work and advocacy so we can make the most of the significant momentum we have built so far.
+The research funding that led to Parlour is now finished, but there is still much work to do and we want to make the most of the significant momentum we have built so far.

 Showing practice.
 Naomi Stead describes the intent and context of the 'visual sociology' component of the Women, Work and Leadership research project.